 Amanda is a double accredited specialist solicitor and Partner in a practice in Perth.
 She is also an elected Member of the Law Society of Scotland’s governing Council, member of the Society’s Audit committee and Convener of one of its regulatory committees.
 She is a member of an expert advisory group at Edinburgh Napier University and Chair of Mindspace Ltd mental well-being charity.
 She has extensive litigation, change management, governance and professional regulatory experience.

 Tanya Castell MBE – Founder and CEO of Changing the Chemistry

 In addition to her work for CtC, Tanya has a non-executive portfolio of her own applying her broad international financial services background and strong risk, regulatory and corporate governance expertise.
-Tanya’s non-executive board roles include the bank Handelsbanken plc and Border to Coast Pension Partnership (set up to manage the assets of 12 local authority pension funds), Faster Payments Scheme (a core part of the UK’s financial market infrastructure) and she is Vice Chair of Scottish Canals (which owns, operates and transforms the canals in Scotland).
+Tanya’s non-executive board roles include the bank Handelsbanken plc and Border to Coast Pension Partnership (set up to manage the assets of 12 local authority pension funds) and Faster Payments Scheme (a core part of the UK’s financial market infrastructure).
 She is also the Lay Chair of the Institute and Faculty of Actuaries Quality Assurance Scheme and a governor of Fettes College, a leading UK independent boarding school in Edinburgh.
 She recently finished her second three year term on the board of Scottish Canals and stepped down from the board of Faster Payments Scheme following its consolidation into Pay.UK.

 Roger Duerden – Trustee